jasonbayton/11ty/_src/android/what-are-vital-apps.md

 </div>

-This is _also_ why devices will occasionally show up with Facebook, or OEM services, in the managed profile - the OEM, either knowingly or not, has configured these applications as vital in the respective `XML` files and this hasn't been picked up through the GMS/Play Protect certification process.
+This is _also_ why devices will occasionally show up with Facebook, or OEM services, in the managed profile; the OEM, either knowingly or not, has configured these applications as vital in the respective `XML` files and this hasn't been picked up through the GMS/Play Protect certification process.

 ## Navigating inconsistency